Rotendahl/robo-pirate/README.md

     @robo-pirate Vote [public | private] Should we give the bot more rum?.
 I will create a new message and ask people to vote in the message thread.
-If the decision reaches a majority vote I will post the vote results to a google sheet.
-The [public| private] flag decides on if I post to a public or private sheet.
+If the decision reaches a majority vote I will post the vote results to a specified decision channel.
+The [public| private] flag decides on if I post to a public or private decision channel.
 ""`